Peter Paul Rubens Biography | Oil Paintings

 The abduction led to a fight with the girls betrothed, which ended in the death of Castor and the subsequent metamorphosis of the twins into the constellation Gemini.
 If the identification of the subject is correct, this is the only important painting depicting this part of the myth.
 Based on the fact that the two men do not seem to be twins and the horses are also different in color, it has recently been suggested that the title should be changed from The Rape of the Daughters of Leucippus to the more common Rape of the Sabine Women.

-At a Sotheby's auction in 2002, Peter Paul Rubens's painting Massacre of the Innocents, rediscovered not long before, sold for US$76.2 million.
-At the end of 2013, this remained the record auction price for an Old Master painting.
+Peter Paul Rubens's painting Massacre of the Innocents, rediscovered not long before, sold at auction in 2002, for US$76.2 million, this has remained the record auction price for an Old Master painting.

 Painters Peter Paul Rubens Influenced: Anthony van Dyck, Rembrandt, Thomas Gainsborough, Eugène Delacroix.